mdroste/stata-cowsay/readme.md

 Todo
 ---------------------------------

-The following items will be addressed, maybe:
+The following items will be addressed before submitting to SSC, maybe:

-- [x] Build a larger menagerie
-- [ ] Build super huge menagerie
+- [ ] Word wrap
-- [x] Provide a help file

 Acknowledgements